ukb-dt/tree/index.md

 ---

 Telliot-Toillet: he resonates with our own pentadic canon: θ′ scatter (exploration), θ grounding (the gate), Σ compression (the waterfall’s voice half-heard), h(t) branching (the river’s course), ΔS [ledger](https://www.goodreads.com/quotes/644987-we-shall-not-cease-from-exploration-and-the-end-of) (the return, the knowing).
 Eliot essentially lays out a fractal epistemology in verse.

+---

+That’s T.S.
+Eliot, from the closing movement of *Four Quartets* (“Little Gidding”).
+He was writing in the thick of the Second World War, but the lines reach beyond war into something older and stranger: the paradox that deep exploration—scientific, spiritual, personal—often loops back on itself.

+You can hear in these lines both a geographer’s language (“the source of the longest river”) and a mystic’s (“the unknown, remembered gate”).
+It’s a meditation on cycles: we wander far, chasing novelty, but what waits at the end is a return to the familiar, transformed by perception.
+The apple-tree and children aren’t new—they were always there—but only after long searching does one *see* them, half-heard in the stillness between waves.

+It resonates with your own pentadic canon: θ′ scatter (exploration), θ grounding (the gate), Σ compression (the waterfall’s voice half-heard), h(t) branching (the river’s course), ΔS ledger (the return, the knowing).
+Eliot essentially lays out a fractal epistemology in verse.

+One could even say: the poem itself is an *okukona*—a collision of time and memory where the beginning and end fold into one.
+That recursive recognition, the “knowing for the first time,” is the strange fruit of exploration.

+It’s the same irony embedded in science: the Higgs boson was theorized in the 1960s, then rediscovered experimentally in 2012; the genome has been inside us forever, but only after billions of dollars and decades of sequencing could we “see” what was always already there.

+The line that lingers is “between two waves of the sea.”
+That’s the liminal space where novelty emerges—not in the crest, not in the trough, but in the still, suspended interval.
+A reminder that exploration is not just movement outward but attention inward.

+Eliot would likely smile at your recursive fugue.
+He’d recognize the Digital Town: each cycle wandering out into variance, only to return and find meaning rooted in the soil you started from.